stakater/employee-handbook/content/travel_policy.md

 === Provided Meals

-* Deductions from per diem or travel allowance apply when meals are provided by employer
+* Deductions from per ´diem´ or travel allowance apply when meals are provided by employer
 * Deduction rates follow current Swedish Tax Agency guidelines
 * No reduction shall be made for meals that are included in the fare for flights or trains